 China’s mask enterprises are mainly distributed in the eastern region, and Bohai Rim, Yangtze River Delta Region, and Pearl River Delta Region are the major production areas.
 Shandong province serves as the center of the masks industry in China with another production hub, Dadian, dubbed the “mask village” for producing the cheapest pieces.

 “In China, people just pretend or assume that it is useful.
 It’s a mass behavior,” indicates Wong Chit Ming, a researcher at Hong Kong University’s school of public health.
-“You may feel a little better…but there’s no real evidence this might help.”This is a common consumer psychology among the Chinese who are entirely concerned about the threat of air pollution.
+“You may feel a little better…but there’s no real evidence this might help.”This is common consumer psychology among the Chinese who are entirely concerned about the threat of air pollution.
 For him, Chinese people have the impression that this could resolve the problem of air pollution and they should, therefore, do something to protect themselves from the harmful air, which will comfort them in emotion whatever the practical effect.

-Style Preferences for the Anti-pollution Mask Industry in China
+Style preferences for the Anti-pollution Mask Industry in China

 China Textile Commercial Association officially released ‘the community standards of PM2.5 protective masks’.
 The standards were implemented on March 1, 2016.
 Before this date, China had no quality standards for face masks for personal use, and the majority masks available claiming to reduce particulate matter by 99% on the market were not protecting against PM2.5.